Contacts

 Esteemed Members of the TAC

-Colleagues from the Secretariat, I am honoured to deliver this vote of thanks and gratitude to our leadership.
+I am honoured to deliver this vote of thanks and gratitude to our leadership.

-I will start with you, Honourable Carl Herman Gustav Schlettwein, in both your capacity as the Minister for Agriculture, Water and Land Reform of the Republic of Namibia and the AMCOW President for 2021 – 2023.
+I will start with you, Honourable Carl Herman Gustav Schlettwein in both your capacity as the Minister for Agriculture, Water and Land Reform of the Republic of Namibia and the AMCOW President for 2021 – 2023.

 With your guidance, we have been able to scale to new heights.

-You have passionately defended AMCOW’s interests and have always been direct in negotiations on behalf of AMCOW in Africa and globally.
+You have passionately defended AMCOW’s interests and always been direct in negotiations on behalf of AMCOW in Africa and globally.
 This has demonstrated our strength as an organisation and improved our franchise value globally.
 Your leadership has revitalised AMCOW’s convening power as demonstrated by:

 1. the response by the substantive Ministers responsible for water affairs in Africa to your invitation to the 13th Ordinary Session of the Executive Committee;